cfint/a2dp-codec-tests/README.md

 ## Test Procedure

 Build a bluetooth speaker using ESP32 and PCM5102A modules.
 Flash [a2dp sink](https://github.com/cfint/esp32-a2dp-sink) to ESP32 module.
-Connect 3.5mm cable from PCM5102A module to PC 3.5mm input.
+Connect 3.5mm cable from PCM5102A module to the 3.5mm line-in on a PC.

 Generate test audio files using Audacity.
+See next section for how to do this.

+Connect the PC to the ESP32 speaker.
+Select an A2DP codec on Linux.

+Play the audio file on the PC through Bluetooth while recording line-in with Audacity.
 Use `aplay` to playback audio files.
 Avoid frontend audio players like VLC which may have post processing effects enabled.
 At least make sure they are disabled if you must those players.

-Select an A2DP codec with your desktop environment sound settings.

-Play the audio file while recording line-in with Audacity.
-Export the audio spectrum to CSV file. `Analyze` > `Plot Spectrum...` > `Export`
+Export the recorded audio spectrum to CSV file. `Analyze` > `Plot Spectrum...` > `Export`

 Audacity FFT settings: